 In Ahba’s monastery your sleeping place is less predictable, but you always have your own room.
 The meditation takes place in a temple that is mainly used for ceremonies and ordinations of new monks, which in practice means that you can use it undisturbed all day long for weeks.

-Ahba’s monastery is a Pali school, so if you are going to meditate you do not participate in existing meditation sessions but you sit down every day whenever you want and as long as you want.
+Ahba’s monastery is a Pali school, so if you are going to meditate you do not participate in existing meditation sessions but you sit down to meditate every day whenever you want and as long as you want.

 As a rule, there will be no other Westerner on retreat at the same time.
 The monks who walk around, whether they meditate or not, will disturb you as little as possible because they know how important it is for your meditation not to be disturbed.